mohitgupta3/Personal_Diary/README.md

 2. Hit *Run.cmd (windows) or Run.sh (ubuntu)* to start the application. or simply type *python Run.py (windows)* or *python3 Run.py (ubuntu)* in terminal and hit enter.

- It will run the application and open the diary application in your default browser.
+ It will run the application and open the diary application in your default browser after 3 seconds.